fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.revshells.com/">-Online - Reverse Shell Generator</a>

+<a href="https://github.com/iustin24/chameleon">-Chameleon provides better content discovery by using wappalyzer's set of technology fingerprints alongside custom wordlists tailored to each detected technologies</a>

 <a href="https://www.hackingarticles.in/a-detailed-guide-on-cewl/">-A Detailed Guide on Cewl</a>

 <a href="https://github.com/hakluke/hakoriginfinder">-hakoriginfinder : Tool for discovering the origin host behind a reverse proxy.
 Useful for bypassing WAFs and other reverse proxies</a>